return to Natural Dog Health Remedies

 Chronic Lymphocytic Leukemia in Dogs

-While acute leukemia is aggressive and can develop very rapidly, chronic leukemia takes months or even years to develop.
+While acute leukemia is aggressive and can develop very rapidly, the development of chronic leukemia is much slower (months or even years).

 Chronic leukemia is usually diagnosed in older dogs (10 to 12 years of age).